chadek/tec_test/README.md

 Limitation :

-Uploading big files slow considerably the system (maybe need to stream the file to not run out of ram)
+Uploading big files slows considerably the system (maybe need to stream the file to not run out of ram)

 Working over http, cookies could be intercepted.
 Can be easily fixed by using https connection.

 File is not checked at server side (user could send other file than mp4 by forging post request or send a random file with mp4 extension).
-Can be fixed buy checking file signature (magic number)
+Can be fixed buy checking file signature (magic number).

 ### Video treatment

-As video treatment process is standalone, test were made separatly before integration to web app
+As video treatment process is standalone, test were made separatly before integration to web app.

-	handle several file in the same input mailbox directory lock mecanism to prevent several instance running at same time parallele execution (converting to all format and scale at the same time) small file (10M)
+	handle several files in the same input mailbox directory lock mecanism to prevent several instances running at same time parallele execution (converting to all formats and scales at the same time) small file (10M)
-	big file (1G) => working but take a lot of time
+	big file (1G) => working but takes a lot of time

 Limitation :

 No link between metadata stored in database and files actually in fs.
-Consequences :
+Consequences:

 	If an output file is removed, metadata are still in database.
     If a video treatment runs while database is not accessible, generated metadata won't be stored in db